nishthamongaondc/developer-docs/registry/form_encryption_and_signing.md

 - The entire form body is encrypted — no individual field is readable in transit.
 - A signature over the encrypted payload ensures authenticity and tamper detection.
-- The signature hash can also be computed from `formData` text (for example, the output of `JSON.stringify(formData)`) if both NPs use the exact same format.
 - The receiver can decrypt and validate the form independently.

 ---